hechong/hupili.github.com/articles/mac-jumpstart.md

    is a somewhat obsolete (prior to multi-touch pad is available) but useful component.
    The gesture is: move your mouse pointer from any direction to the corner; stay there for some time.
    (not "flick" or "shove" as was said in some posts)

+Click:

+   * Press the bottom of touchpad is equivalent to "single left click".
+   (using the windows language).
+   * "right click":
+   press the bottom longer;
+   `control`+click;
+   use two fingers press the bottom.

 ## Basic Keyboard Shortcuts